photo credit: HeavenHillDistillery.com

 Often when doing research for the restaurant or website, I will find a back-story on a brand that I think is interesting and I’ll have to do a bit more research to do the story justice when talking to my guests.
 Larceny very well may have the most interesting of those stories.

 First, let’s take a refresher law course.
 Larceny, in a legal sense, is “the wrongful acquisition of the personal property of another person,” or in layman’s terms: stealing.
 When you look at the bottle that Larceny bourbon is sold in, there are many keys and a keyhole.
 Above the name, you see the name “John E. Fitzgerald.”
 If you take the logical route, you would assume that Mr. Fitzgerald is a distiller, and this product bears his name because he was involved in some way.

 That’s what John would want you to think.

 In all actuality, John Fitzgerald was a treasury agent with keys to many of the warehouses in Frankfort, KY.
 He would go into the warehouses in the middle of the night, take some of their finest product , and sell it to steamboat crews, rail crews, and private clubs.
 When the distillers caught onto Mr. Fitzgerald’s actions, they realized that he had a good eye for picking out the best barrels, so the best barrels were then called the “Fitzgerald Barrels.”

 I keep a bottle of Larceny Bourbon on the shelf to entertain guests, and for easy drinking.
 This isn’t an overly impressive bourbon, but good enough to be enjoyed regardless of the occasion.
 The typical price of a fifth in our area is about $25, so having a bottle of your own shouldn’t set you back too far.
-If you are really feeling frisky, try this recipe specifically designed for Larceny bourbon taken from their website:
+If you are really feeling frisky, try this recipe specifically designed for Larceny bourbon.

 A Thief in the Night